Vision (Marvel Comics): Fictional character biography

-After buying a new house in Leonia, New Jersey, Vision expresses his hope that one day he and Wanda can have a family.
+After buying a new house in Leonia, Vision expresses his hope that one day he and Wanda can have a family.
 Later on, Wanda is brought to New Salem, a community of sorcerers.
 The villainous magic-users in charge perform a ceremony they hope will vastly increase their powers.
 Wanda taps into the immense mystical power herself and is about to release it harmlessly, when she hears the voice of her deceased teacher, the sorceress Agatha Harkness, telling her to use the power before she gives it up.
 Wanda thinks of her desire for children with Vision, then releases the excess magical energy.
 Soon afterward, she discovers she is pregnant.
 Months later, Wanda goes into labor and the sorcerer Dr. Strange delivers her twin children Thomas and William ("Billy"), named after Phineas T. Horton and Simon Williams.

 White Vision

 Not long afterward, Vision and Wanda join the new West Coast branch of the Avengers, based in Los Angeles.
-Realizing this means Vision again has access to advanced computer systems and federal databases, operatives belonging to different governments secretly agree this makes him a threat.
-What's more, there is growing concern Vision's mind may have accessed and still possesses classified data.
-With help from rogue agents of the American government, operatives from different countries arrange for Vision's capture, dismantle him, and wipe his mind's programming.
+Realizing this means Vision again has access to advanced computer systems and federal databases, the operatives who have been observing him secretly agree this makes him a threat.
+What's more, there is growing concern Vision's mind may have accessed - and still possesses - classified data.
+With help from rogue agents of the American government, the operatives arrange for Vision's capture, dismantle him, and wipe his mind's programming.
 The Avengers recover Vision, rebuild him, and restore his experiential memories, but his skin color is now chalk-white and his personality and emotions are missing.

-Despite having earlier appreciated Vision as a brother and seen him as a separate entity, Wonder Man now refuses to allow his brain patterns to provide the basis for Vision's personality again and allow him to recover his emotions, arguing that this was done without his consent before and he resents it as an act that "ripped out" a part of his soul.
+Despite having earlier appreciated Vision as a brother, Wonder Man now refuses to allow his brain patterns to provide the basis for Vision's personality again and allow him to recover his emotions, arguing that this was done without his consent before and he resents it as an act that "ripped out" a part of his soul.
 Privately, Wonder Man also admits he has feelings for Wanda and now selfishly does not want to help Vision reunite with his wife.
 Wanda's efforts to find help elsewhere lead to her being mind controlled by a parasitic force called That Which Endures, causing her to temporarily become a villain and act against the Avengers.

 Following this, Hank Pym concludes that Vision could not possibly be the original Human Torch (a conclusion later revealed to be the influence of Immortus again).
 Investigating the matter, the Avengers discover the other Human Torch android that Ultron had left behind.
-Wanda's hex magic reactivates it and Vision meets the android Torch, in some ways, his brother.
+Wanda's hex magic reactivates it and Vision meets the android Torch, who he considers his true "brother".